Rigidity of high dimensional graph manifolds: Non-positive curvature and differential geometry

 \begin{problem} Can one find, in each dimension $n\geq 4$, an example of a truncated finite volume hyperbolic $n$-manifold $N$, with all boundary components consisting of tori, such that at least one boundary component $T$ has the property that the map $i_*:H_1(T) \rightarrow H_1(N)$ induced by inclusion has a non-trivial kernel? \end{problem}

 Note that such examples clearly exist in dimensions $=2, 3$.
+A recent result by Kolpakov and Martelli ensures that one-cusped hyperbolic manifolds with toric cusp exist also in dimension 4~\cite{MarKo}.
 Moreover, if one could construct a finite volume hyperbolic $n$-manifold having a single cusp with toral cross section, then Proposition \ref{juan-prop} could be used to show that the corresponding $\ker (i_*)$ is non-trivial.
 The problem of constructing hyperbolic manifolds with a single cusp is, however, still open.